What Makes The King Shiver

 A poem by Michael Joseph Farrelly

-Imagine this, time can talk
+Imagine time can talk

-And show us what happened
+And reveal what happened

 Hist'ry will, choke and baulk

-Reputations walked tall
+Where once they walked tall

 These ghosts of spoilt past

-Their Faux hist'ry was cast
+How Faux hist'ry was cast

 Written laurels were paid